flowplayer/api-docs/source/includes/_organization.md

 404         | If the specified Playlist is not found

-## List Sitegroups
+## List Organizations

-Endpoint for fetching infomation about Sitegroups.
+Endpoint for fetching infomation about Organizations.
 This is only for Flowplayer Admins.

-> Endpoint for fetching infomation about sitegroups on this platform.
+> Endpoint for fetching infomation about Organizations on this platform.

 ```shell
 curl "https://app.flowplayer.com/accounts/list"